eda-ricercatore/gulyas-scripts/notes/operazione-andare-a-spaa.md

-#	Operazione Andare a ISCA
+#	Operazione Andare a SPAA

 + Find the cross-correlation of RTW waves.
 + Find the covariance of RTW waves.